openeuler-mirror/docs/docs/en/docs/Container/container-management.md

     The entry point specified by  **--entrypoint**  does not exist.

--   When the  **--volume**  parameter is used, /dev/ptmx will be deleted and recreated during container startup.
-Therefore, do not mount the  **/dev**  directory to that of the container.
-Use  **--device**  to mount the devices in  **/dev**  of the container.
+-   When the  **--volume**  parameter is used, `/dev/ptmx` will be deleted and recreated during container startup.
+Therefore, do not mount the  `/dev`  directory to that of the container.
+Use  **--device**  to mount the devices in  `/dev`  of the container.
--   Do not use the echo option to input data to the standard input of the  **run**  command.
+-   Do not use the **echo** command to input data to the standard input of the  **run**  command.
 Otherwise, the client will be suspended.
-The echo value should be directly transferred to the container as a command line parameter.
+The value of **echo** should be directly transferred to the container as a command line parameter.

     ```
     [root@localhost ~]# echo ls | isula run -i busybox /bin/sh